They are Finally Legal! How to Fly Your Drone Over NYC

 Click the “Next” button at the bottom of the page to proceed to the next section.

-In the “Flight Details” section, click the “Add Flight Details” button to add each proposed flight.
+In the “Flight Detail” section, click the “Add Flight Details” button to add each proposed flight.

 On the next screen:

-Provide all required information for each proposed flight, including take‐off location and date/time, landing location and date/time, flight path, altitude, and flight operations.
+Provide all required information for each proposed flight.
+Include the take‐off location, date/time, and landing location and date/time.
+Attach the flight path, altitude, and flight operations.

 When all Flight Details are entered, certify the affirmation statements at the bottom of the page and then click “Submit.”

 A system message will confirm when your permit application has been submitted successfully.
-You will also receive an email confirming your submission along with an invoice for the nonrefundable application fee.
+You will also receive an email confirming your submission.
+You will also get an invoice for the nonrefundable application fee.

 Before a UA takes off or lands in New York City, it is the responsibility of the Applicant and UA Operators to:

-Log into the Application Portal to confirm the approved status of their UA Permit directly prior to take‐off or landing a drone
+Log into the Application Portal.
+Confirm the approved status of your UA Permit directly before take‐off or landing a drone

 Print Your Permit

-UA operators must keep their NYC‐issued permit for take‐off and landing readily available and present them to law enforcement personnel upon request.
-For approved applications, printable UA Take‐off/Landing Permits will be made available for the Applicant to print within 48 hours of the first proposed flight listed on the approved permit application.
+UA operators must keep their NYC‐issued permits for take‐off and landing readily available.
+You must present them to law enforcement personnel upon request.
+Printable UA Take‐off/Landing Permits will be available for approved applications.
+You can print it within 48 hours of the first proposed flight listed on the approved permit application.

 Check Immediately Before Your Flight

-Operators must log into the Application Portal to confirm the approval status of their UA Permit directly prior to take‐off.
-Additionally, in accordance with flight safety best practices, operators are responsible for checking weather and conditions prior to operating a UA.
+Operators must log into the Application Portal.
+Confirm the approval status of your UA Permit directly before take‐off.
+Follow flight safety best practices.
+Operators are responsible for checking weather and conditions before operating a UA.

 Leave a Comment